-Following is a brief description of the CME Group FX futures delivery process that explains the roles of CME Clearing and market participants, the duties and obligations of CME Group FX futures buyers and sellers, and the process of delivery.
+The following is a brief description of the CME Group FX futures delivery process that explains the roles of the CME Clearing House and market participants, the duties and obligations of CME Group FX futures buyers and sellers, and the process of delivery.

-For most currencies, CME Clearing requires that the long position holder (i.e., the buyer) pay dollars into the U.S.-domiciled International Monetary Market (IMM) delivery account.
+For US dollar-based contracts, CME Clearing requires that the long position holder (i.e., the buyer) pay dollars into the US-domiciled delivery account designated by the clearing house.
 This is the same account from which the short (i.e., the seller) is paid.
 Likewise, the transfer of the foreign currency occurs in the indigenous country.
-The short's delivering bank transfers the currency to the IMM delivery account in that country and the currency is then delivered from that account into the long's account at its bank of choice.
+The short's delivering bank transfers the currency to the delivery account in that country and the currency is then delivered from that account into the long's account at its bank of choice.

 Prior to the last day of trading:

-The buyer must arrange with a bank to deliver U.S. dollars to the correct IMM delivery account at the respective Agent Bank.
+The buyer must arrange with a bank to deliver US dollars (or minimum fluctuation currency in the case of cross-rate futures) to the correct delivery account at the respective agent bank.
 The exact dollar amount is determined by the contracts' final settlement price.

 By 10:00 a.m.
-Chicago time, all Orders-to-Pay must be fulfilled by the transfer of "same day" funds into the IMM delivery account at the appropriate Agent Bank, if necessary.
+Chicago time, all orders-to-pay must be fulfilled by the transfer of "same day" funds into the delivery account at the appropriate agent bank, if necessary.

-The IMM delivery bank in the country of issue transfers the contracted currency to all buyers.
-This occurs whether or not all shorts have delivered the contracted currency to the IMM account.
+The delivery bank in the country of issue transfers the contracted currency to all buyers.
+This occurs whether or not all shorts have delivered the contracted currency to the account.

 Prior to the last day of trading:

-The seller also must arrange with a bank to receive dollars in the U.S. The position holder must inform his or her clearing member of the bank and account number details necessary to send dollars to his or her account.
+The seller also must arrange with a bank to receive dollars in the US (or minimum fluctuation currency in the case of cross-rates).
+The position holder must inform his or her clearing member of the bank and account number details necessary to send dollars to his or her account.

 At 11:00 a.m.
 Chicago time, clearing firms acting on behalf of their customers submit a Seller's Delivery Commitment form for each customer.
-This form may be submitted or entered through CLEARING 21.
-This form details the number of contracts to be delivered, the bank from which foreign currency will be arriving (foreign remittance bank), and the account names, account numbers and banks to which to send the U.S. dollar payment (U.S. remittance bank).
+This form may be submitted or entered into the deliveries system.
+This form details the number of contracts to be delivered, the bank from which foreign currency will be arriving (foreign remittance bank), and the account names, account numbers, and banks to which to send the US dollar payment (US remittance bank).

 Day following the last day of trading for all currencies:

-Seller notifies his or her delivery bank of the amount of currency to be delivered on the value date to the IMM delivery account in the country of issue or have his bank issue an Order-to-Pay to the Agent Bank if required by The Clearing House.
-The Order-to-Pay, if necessary, must take the form of a promise to pay in "same day" funds by 10:00 a.m. local time in the currency's country of origin on the value date.
+Seller notifies his or her delivery bank of the amount of currency to be delivered on the value date to the delivery account in the country of issue or have his bank issue an order-to-pay to the agent bank if required by the clearing house.
+The order-to-pay, if necessary, must take the form of a promise to pay in "same day" funds by 10:00 a.m. local time in the currency's country of origin on the value date.

-The agent bank releases the U.S. dollar payments to the sellers.
+The agent bank releases the US dollar (or minimum fluctuation currency) payments to the sellers.